Embed Linker v3 on Your Site

 Options

 Options can be passed to sefaria.link() as key-value pairs in an object.
-(See examples below)
+See below for examples of this functionality.

 mode